 Low-Impact Exercises

-Engaging your overweight dog in low-impact exercises after surgery can promote weight loss and aid in recovery.
+Engaging your higher weight dog in low-impact exercises after surgery can promote weight loss and aid in recovery.
 Suitable exercises include:

 Monitoring Exercise Routine